mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 ### 1.3 Docker

-As a result of running command from step 1.3 all files and folders will be created.
+As a result of running command from step 1.1 all files and folders will be created.
 Among them you will find docker-compose.yaml.
-Simply run the command 'docker-compose up' to spawn required services. docker-compose.yaml provides instances of: MSSQL, Redis, RabbitMQ, and Aspire Dashboard.
+Simply run the command 'docker-compose up' to create required containers. docker-compose.yaml provides instances of: MSSQL, Redis, RabbitMQ, and Aspire Dashboard.

 ## 2. Introduction